-Take the ‘mindless’ out of ‘mindless social media scrolling’ by adding some excellent German language learning Tiktok accounts to your timeline.
-Each Tiktok is only a minute, so you’re not committing to a long stint of grammar or anything – and most of them are pretty funny too.
+Take the ‘mindless’ out of ‘mindless social media scrolling’ by adding some excellent German language learning TikTok accounts to your timeline.
+Each TikTok is only a minute, so you’re not committing to a long stint of grammar or anything – and most of them are pretty funny too.

 This account is pretty funny for what can be a serious German institution.
 The same bearded and bespectacled man goes through simple German phrases and interesting nuggets of German culture and history.
 From five things in the German kitchen to the grammar thing 75% of Germans get wrong.
 I know!
 It isn’t just us, German learners.

-I like Natalia’s Tiktoks because she puts the German phrases she’s teaching in the context of a conversation.
+I like Natalia’s TikToks because she puts the German phrases she’s teaching in the context of a conversation.
 How to talk about the last holiday you went on, a plan for the weekend, or set up a meeting.
-It’s really helpful to hear these things in context, because it’s all well and good to try and memorise rules, but when you’re faced with replying to someone about whether you can call them this weekend, it’s hard to remember!
+It’s really helpful to hear these things in context, because it’s all well and good to try and memorize rules, but when you’re faced with replying to someone about whether you can call them this weekend, it’s hard to remember!

 This one is a bit random, but I like that it picks up memes in German, as well as bits from German films and TV.
 Do keep an eye out, as they sometimes cover Swiss German and Austrian as well.
 There is some grammar, but this is mostly about vocabulary and phrases used in context.

-Matthias explains the difference between words with the same root (for example: ansparen, ersparen, einsparen), slang phrases, and more, as well as some useful tips for pronounciation.
+Matthias explains the difference between words with the same root (for example ansparen, ersparen, einsparen), slang phrases, and more, as well as some useful tips for pronounciation.
 He speaks entirely in German in his videos with really big subtitles for most of the critical bits, but he does speak a bit quickly.
-Thankfully you can just swipe and then down again to see the video again.
+Thankfully, you can just swipe and then down again to see the video again.